1Ostep1/Bookies-Ala-/README.md

 * This is Web Application, where you can add some blogs, and books.

+## API Description

+* To signIn you should access /
+* To view all blog you should access /home
+* To view all books you should access /book
+* To access data by REST API entry point is /users
+* To add book you should access /book/add
+* To add book you should access /blog/add
+* To read book details you should access /book/${id}
+* To read blog details you should access /blog/${id}

 ## What is used
 * MVC
 * PostgreSQL
 * Bootstrap
+* Spring
+* Firebase
+* Rest API

 ## Notes